Where have you been for eight years?: Responses

-War in Donbas
+Analysis of civilian casualties in the Donbas

 More than 3,000 civilians were killed as a result of the war in Donbas (2014–2022), but there is no evidence to support the claim that Ukraine committed the genocide of Russian-speaking people or ethnic Russians in Ukraine.
 Before Russia began its full-scale invasion of Ukraine in 2022, the intensity of the hostilities in the Donbas had been steadily declining since the signing of the Minsk agreements in February 2015.
 For example, according to Ukrainian authorities, 50 Ukrainian soldiers were killed in clashes with Donbas separatists in 2020.
+By 2021, the number of victims had decreased again.
+According to OSCE data, about 16 civilians were injured in Donbass in 2021.